UK tied with Russia for trust in political system, study finds - ExBulletin

 Of the British nations, Northern Ireland is by far the least satisfied with the functioning of its political system, with just 8% saying they are very satisfied and 56% dissatisfied.

-However, British support for democracy has risen over the past two decades, with those who think it is a very good or fairly good way to govern the country at 90% in 2022 – up from 76% in 1999.
+However, British support for democracy has risen over the past two decades, with those who think it is a very good or fairly good way to govern the country rising to 90% in 2022 from 76% in 1999.

 KCL said 3,056 adults were surveyed across the UK.